 Make sure EVERYONE—pitcher, catcher, and coach—knows what the pitcher does best.
 Pitch calling should always be based on a pitcher’s strengths.

-Take time to chart your pitcher during practices or scrimmages so she and her catcher both know which pitches she throws best for strikes, and which locations (high, low, inside, outside) she hits most consistently.
-I talked about this in a previous post and shared a PDF chart.
-If you missed it, [HERE it is again].
+Take time to chart your pitcher during practices or scrimmages so she and her catcher both know which pitches she throws best for strikes and which locations (high, low, inside, outside) she hits most consistently.

 Teach your pitchers and catchers that their MOST IMPORTANT job is to throw strikes and get ahead in the count!

-The further ahead in the count you are, the more you can work the edges.
+The further ahead in the count you are, the more you can work the edges of the zone.

-Teach pitchers and catchers that they can—and should—use the change-up at any time, IF they can throw it for a strike.
+Teach pitchers and catchers that they can and should use the change-up at any time, IF the pitcher can throw it for a strike.

-I’ve seen pitchers dominate at the D1, Power 4 level using just a fastball and a change-up!
-The key is getting hitters to believe the change-up could come anytime: first pitch, full count, bases loaded, ahead or behind.
-If a pitcher can throw it consistently for strikes, it changes her entire game.
+The key is getting hitters to believe the change-up could come at any time: first pitch, full count, bases loaded, ahead in the count, or behind.

 Be sure to practice this in bullpens and scrimmages so they get comfortable working together and learning each other’s style.